moosylog/voyago/README.md

 [![Launch VoyaGo](https://img.shields.io/badge/Launch_VoyaGo_App-2563EB?style=for-the-badge&logo=rocket&logoColor=white)](https://moosylog.github.io/voyago/)
   <br>
 </div>
-You’ve finally made the leap.
-You are upgrading from the 52-key ZSA Voyager to the next generation of ergonomic typing: the MoErgo Go60.
+You’ve made the exciting choice to upgrade from the 52-key ZSA Voyager to the next generation of ergonomic typing: the **MoErgo Go60**.

-Leaving behind the hardware is the easy part—leaving behind your layout is where it gets tough.
-You’ve spent time in ZSA Oryx meticulously crafting your perfect layers, combos, and hold-taps.
-Rebuilding all of that from scratch in a completely different firmware ecosystem (ZMK) is a tedious, error-prone headache.
+Getting a new keyboard is a thrill, but we know how much time you’ve spent in ZSA Oryx meticulously crafting your perfect layers, combos, and hold-taps.
+Instead of starting over in a completely new firmware ecosystem (ZMK), VoyaGo is here to provide a smooth, effortless migration.
+We’ll help you carry over the familiar layout you’re already used to, so you can feel right at home on your new board from day one.

-VoyaGo makes it a one-click process.
-VoyaGo is a powerful, client-side web tool that instantly translates ZSA’s proprietary QMK C-code into a deeply structured, fully validated ZMK JSON file.
-It doesn’t just map keys; it safely splices your Voyager layout directly into the Go60's default trackball and encoder ecosystem, ready to be imported.

 ---

 ## ✨ Why VoyaGo?
 The Upgrade Advantage